-Photo courtesy : Susie Sprinkel Hudson
+Photo courtesy: Susie Sprinkel Hudson

 Written by Daniella Litvak

-Honestly, the plot is really just an excuse to get four friends together in a room and let them engage in snark-to-snark combat while wearing ridiculous bridesmaid dresses before the impending nuptials occur.
+The plot is just an excuse to get four friends together in a room and let them engage in snark-to-snark combat while wearing ridiculous bridesmaid dresses before the impending nuptials occur.
 The downside of this repetitiveness is that the few times “Always A Bridesmaid” tries to discuss something seriously, it feels shoehorned in.
-The instance that really sticks out is Libby Ruth’s fear that her daughter won’t find love.
+The instance that sticks out is Libby Ruth’s fear that her daughter won’t find love.
 While the first scene is necessary to establish characters, tone, and a normal atmosphere to heighten the contrast with later wackiness, the scene could be trimmed down a fair bit to make the story tighter.
 The upside is the show stuffs itself with great one-liners and banter, which makes for a fun viewing experience.

 I can see why she is zealously overprotective of her domain.
 The stage is believable as a historical manor where you could have a big, fancy wedding.
 The set details are excellent: photographs on the wall, makeup on the antique vanity, and elegantly arranged food trays.
 The production team did a good job making small changes –different flowers, different pillows, and different food –between scenes to show the different seasons of the year.

 As pretty as the set is, the costumes are the scene-stealers.
 The show does more with the idea of bridesmaids’ dresses being awful to wear than just putting the characters in ugly dresses.
-It approaches the topic from multiple angles, which added a lot of variety to the types of jokes presented to the audience and made what was happening onstage five times funnier.
+It approached the topic from multiple angles, which added a lot of variety to the types of jokes presented to the audience and made what was happening onstage five times funnier.

 RSVP “yes” to Always A Bridesmaid and gleefully laugh at the antics weddings produce without worrying about being asked to be part of the wedding party.